 These inventories and catalogs have come out of my fieldwork with Ibadi collections in northern Africa and Europe.
 They consist of both formal publications in academic journals and online-only publications of manuscript collections.
 The distinction here between ‘inventory’ and ‘catalog’ is that the former refers only to titles in a collection, whereas the latter refers to both inventories and codicological descriptions of manuscripts.
 When possible, I have also included an additional catalog of watermarks.

-Inventory of the Shaykh Sālim b.
-Yaʿqūb Library in Djerba, Tunisia [See also 6 below]
+Inventory of Ibadi manuscripts in the private library of Shayk Sālim b.
+Yaʿqūb (d.1991) in Djerba, Tunisia

 Catalog of Ibadi and other Arabic Manuscripts at the Association pour la sauvegarde de l’île de Djerba in Djerba, Tunisia